How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 Understand Credit's Role in Your Rate

 Your credit score affects car insurance rates in most states, and maintaining good credit becomes even more important after an accident.
 Pay bills on time, reduce debt, and avoid opening unnecessary credit accounts.
 The combination of an accident and declining credit can result in dramatically higher premiums, as some insurers weigh credit scores more heavily for drivers with prior incidents.
+Learn more about all the factors that affect your car insurance rate to build a comprehensive savings strategy.

 Consider DUI vs. Accident Impact